 As an addendum to this week's post What's In a Name?, I revised my Surname Report in Family Tree Maker™.
 This report shows that our family's tree (including my spouse's family) has 10,772 persons in it.
 Of those persons (living and dead), 52 percent of them are male; making my database's percentage of males three percentage points higher than the … Continue reading More Than a Few Names or Mere Numbers

-FaceBook Post on Origins of Terms and Phrases This morning my daughter shared a September 3, 2014, Facebook post created by Dan Steele (Dan Balam) of Norfolk, Virginia.
-His post was an easy and fun read that got me to questioning whether the origins of the terms and phrases actually had been proven true or … Continue reading We Just Can’t Make This Stuff Up…Or, Did We?
+Facebook Post on Origins of Expressions This morning my daughter shared a September 3, 2014, Facebook post created by Dan Steele (Dan Balam) of Norfolk, Virginia.
+His post was an easy and fun read that got me to questioning whether the origins of the terms and phrases actually had been proven true or were myths … Continue reading We Just Didn’t Make This Stuff Up…Or, Did We?

 My mom has told me a story about my relationship with my Cherokee maternal great-grandmother, Mary Susan Morris Ford, ever since I was old enough to talk.
 Unfortunately, I was only 14 months old when Grandma Susan passed at 73 years old.
 The story goes like this.
 My great-grandmother went to sleep one night and when she … Continue reading You Little Dickens!

 Freshly Fallen Bricks of My Morris Family Wall After searching to uncover more information about my maternal great grandmother's (Mary Susan MORRIS Ford) family, I once again stumbled and fell upon freshly fallen bricks of a wall I had pushed against for many years.
 Until now, I primarily had focused on the origins of my Native American heritage through the Morris branch.
 And then, … Continue reading 157 Years Later: CSA Sgt.
 Gideon W. Morris–Our “Battle of Antietam” Survivor